aanastasiou/adl_ebnf/README.md

 optimisations.
 However at this point it is best to express everything as simply as possible to first conclude with clear definitions for all classes.

+Please note: The project also includes a definition of AQL in EBNF which was used primarily to generate syntax diagrams for that DSL.